 Amazon uses complex algorithms to determine who is the Buy Box seller.
 It is not just price.
 It also depends on how good your selling stats are, your stock levels, how long you have been selling, your selling history on the product and whether you are an FBA seller.
 FBA sellers will normally win the Buy Box even if their price is 10% higher than Merchant Fulfilled sellers.

-If you have been selling a product for a while you can be more expensive other FBA sellers and still keep the Buy Box.
-As an example, we currently have a product that is £140 which we have sold for about 6 months.
-Amazon is selling for £120 and there is another seller at £130 and we have the Buy Box.
-It is purely our selling history and stats that mean Amazon allows us to keep the Buy Box and make healthy profits.
+If you have been successfully selling a product for a while you can be more expensive other FBA sellers and still still keep the Buy Box.
+As an example, we currently have a product which we have sold for about 6 months, priced at $140.
+Amazon is listing it for $120 and there is another FBA seller at $130 yet we still have the Buy Box.
+It is purely our selling history and metrics that mean Amazon allows us to keep the Buy Box and make healthy profits.
 Amazon can be nice to sellers sometimes.

 If you do not meet the requirements you are simply one of the rest.
 To see your offer the customers have to click through to a separate page.
 This is why you are a lot less likely to get an order.
 If there are no sellers that meet the requirements of the Buy Box because their pricing is too high or seller stats are poor then Amazon will place all sellers on this separate page.

-I always think it is important to take the first steps and then the rest will follow more easily.
-This means getting something live and for sale on Amazon FBA.
+I always think it is important to actually get started and take the first steps.
+This removes some of the mystery and the rest will follow more easily.
+This means getting a product live and for sale on Amazon FBA.
 You can list something you already own or just buy a low-cost toy from a local store.
 It is a great bonus if you can make a profit but even if you lose a small amount you will learn a lot.
 You will have got yourself over that first psychological barrier and taken action.
 Suddenly it is no longer theory it is a reality and you are now selling on Amazon!

 There are different rules for different categories.
 In some categories, you can only sell new products.
 Amazon really wants you to be selling genuine products and you should have invoices for everything you buy.
 Some categories are restricted for new sellers so you will need to check if you can sell before buying products.
 You can apply for permission to sell in these categories but will have to supply invoices and buy from authorised suppliers.

-There are also some brands that are restricted or you will need permission from the brand owner.
+There are also some brands that are restricted by Amazon or you will need permission from the brand owner before listing.